Insightly/insightly-python/README.md

   contacts = i.read('contacts', top=100, skip=100, filters={'city':'perth'})

 The library takes care of authentication and low level communication, so you can focus on building your custom application or service.

+The library has been tested with both Python versions 2.7 and 3.x

 MAJOR CHANGES IN VERSION 2.2
 ============================